Anne Boleyn (play): Plot

 The action shifts back to Anne and the birth of the future Elizabeth I of England.
 She then goes to Tyndale with an offer from Cromwell of a place on the Privy Council for the better advancement of the Protestant cause, but he refuses it and tells her that he opposes Henry's divorce and does not recognise her as Henry's true wife.
 Some time later Anne miscarries a male child, which bruises but does not destroy her relationship with Henry, still hopeful for a son.
 However, Henry then takes Anne's lady in waiting Jane Seymour as a mistress and his relationship with Anne is finally wrecked when she is imprisoned by Cromwell.
 Anne is then kept from communicating with Henry in the lead-up to her execution, in a pre-emptive strike by Cromwell to avoid her telling Henry of Cromwell's embezzlement of funds from dissolved monasteries.
-The play then ends in 1603, where Anne's ghost talks with James about the Protestant Reformation she unleashed and then addresses the audience before departing.
+The play then ends in 1603, where Anne's ghost talks with James about the Protestant Reformation she helped begin and then addresses the audience before departing.